act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 ### Applicability

-This rule applies to any `label` element or HTML element referenced by aria-labelledby that is
+This rule applies to any HTML `label` element or other element referenced by `aria-labelledby` that is

 - [visible](#visible) and included in the accessibility tree.
 - associated with an HTML element that has one of the listed form field [semantic roles](#semantic-role): `checkbox`, `combobox` (`select` elements), `listbox`, `menuitemcheckbox`, `menuitemradio`, `radio`, `searchbox`, `slider`, `spinbutton`, `switch` and `textbox`.

-**Note**: The list of form field roles is derived by taking all the [ARIA](https://www.w3.org/TR/wai-aria-1.1/) 1.1 roles that:
+**Note**: The list of form field roles is derived by taking all the [ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/) roles that:
 - have a [semantic roles](#semantic-role) that inherits from the [abstract](https://www.w3.org/TR/wai-aria/#abstract_roles) `input` or `select` role, and
 - does not have a [required context](https://www.w3.org/TR/wai-aria/#scope) role that itself inherits from one of those roles.
 - The `option` role is not part of the list of applicable roles, because it does not meet the definition of a [User interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
 This means [WCAG 2.1](https://www.w3.org/TR/WCAG21/) does not require it to have an accessible name.